KalpithaRB/ProChat/README.md

 🔓 Firestore rules are currently open for development (allow read, write: if true;).
 These will be secured in upcoming phases.

+⚠️ Firebase Storage not used due to Blaze Plan requirements

+🔁 Cloudinary used for media storage as alternative

 ⚠️ Real-time receiving of messages (addSnapshotListener) will be implemented in Day 3

+---

+📸 Image Upload Flow
+Image selected via ActivityResultLauncher

+File size validated (Max 5MB)

+Uploads to Cloudinary with public_id

+Image URL stored in Firestore chat message

+Shown in chat using Coil with CircularProgressIndicator during upload

+🔁 Replaced Firebase Storage with Cloudinary due to Spark Plan limitations

 ---